YungBenKenobi/YungBenKenobi/README.md

 - 👀 I’m interested in ... all sorts of eclectic stuff, really!
 - 🌱 I’m currently learning ...
 C, Arduino
 - 💞️ I’m looking to collaborate on ... anything I could help with :)
-- 📫 How to reach me ... here for now, linkedin and discord soon.
+- 📫 How to reach me ... discord @oldbenkenobi4326
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ... housecats can actually run at speeds of up to 50kph over short distances